-Previously no one other than Government Officials could travel within any part of the NFD and due to this the Samburu tribe was virtually isolated and largely unaware of the momentous changes taking place within the rest of the country.
+Previously, no one other than Government Officials could travel within any part of the NFD, and due to this, the Samburu were virtually isolated and largely unaware of the momentous changes taking place within the rest of the country.
 Even today, Samburu Land remains remote and unspoilt, having escaped the negative impact of mass tourism.

-Proud of their culture and traditions, the Samburu still cherish and retain the customs and ceremonies of their forebears, unlike most other tribes in Kenya who have been influenced by Western civilisation.
+Proud of their culture and traditions, the Samburu retain their forebears’ customs and ceremonies, unlike many Westernised communities in Kenya.

 The ancient history and exact origin of the Samburu people is difficult to trace beyond a period of about 100 years.
 Events recorded orally soon become interwoven with mythology, merging into one.
 Some believe their origin could be in the Sudan, but others, within Egypt, the descendants of a lost battalion of Roman soldiers.

-True Maasai tribesmen call them ‘The Butterfly People’, an offshoot of the main tribe that remained behind whilst others pushed further South.
-Fiercely pastoral, the Samburu people are totally committed to their stock, almost to the virtual exclusion of everything else.
+True Maasai tribesmen call them ‘The Butterfly People’, an offshoot of the main community that remained behind whilst others pushed further South.
+Fiercely devoted to their livestock, the Samburu people prioritize it above all else.

 Their cattle are their life.
 It is a mark of wealth and a source of their livelihood.
-It is also the symbol of status and success within the tribe.
-Since, like the true Maasai, they believe that all cattle rightfully belong to them, cattle raiding of other tribes has always been a major preoccupation of the warriors.
+It is also the symbol of status and success within the community.
+Since, like the true Maasai, they believe that all cattle rightfully belong to them, cattle raiding of other communities has always been a major preoccupation of the warriors.

-As soon as a male of the tribe has been circumcised, he joins an age-set comprised of all the young men so initiated within a period of about 14 years and he will maintain a close affinity with these peers until death.
-Girls do not have any age-set grouping, passing instead through 2 stages of life, namely girlhood and womanhood.
+After circumcision, a male joins an age set of peers and maintains a close bond with them till death.
+Girls do not have any age-set grouping, passing instead through two stages of life, namely girlhood and womanhood.

 Samburu society is polygamous.
 The family lives and shares the same manyatta and it is the women who are entirely responsible for the home.
 The most significant event in a boy’s life is his elevation from childhood to manhood as a result of circumcision.

 The Moranis are flamboyant in their dress and very vain.
 They frequently apply abstract designs in orange to their faces and red ochre to their heads, necks and shoulders.
-They can spend hours braiding each others’ long ochred hair.
-There is little doubt that moranhood is considered the best period of a man’s life.
+They can spend hours braiding each other’s long ochred hair.
+Without a doubt, moranhood is the pinnacle of a man’s life.
+It’s a time when one’s potential is at its peak and every moment is full of excitement and adventure.
 Fearless and arrogant, he is in his prime during this period, free to do largely exactly as he likes.

 Girls train for motherhood at an early age by helping with the household chores and caring for their siblings.
-When adolescent girls attend dances organised by the moran of their clan, they are acutely aware of the importance of looking their best at such gatherings.
+Girls at clan dances prioritize their appearance.

 They paste ochre onto their shaven heads, darken their eyebrows with charcoal, and paint intricate designs on their faces.
 They are then likely to earn praise from the morans, probably becoming mistresses to them and enjoying their protection.

 Over the years the moran will heap beads upon his lover or bead girl as a symbol of his love.
-Whilst the girls may have feelings towards a certain man, they are taught that these feelings are irrelevant.
+Although girls may have feelings for a man, society teaches them to suppress such emotions.
 They grow up knowing they will never be able to wed someone of their own choosing.